 Toni Braxton Net Worth

-Toni Braxton net worth: Toni Braxton is an American singer, songwriter, pianist, record producer, actress, television personality, and philanthropist who has a net worth of $10 million dollars.
-Braxton has sold over 67 million records worldwide, including 41 million albums.
-She is one of the highest-selling female R&B artists in history.
+Toni Braxton is an American singer, songwriter, pianist, record producer, actress, television personality, and philanthropist who has a net worth of $10 million dollars.
+Braxton has sold over 67 million records worldwide.
+She is one of the best-selling female R&B artists in history.
 Braxton has won multiple Grammy Awards.

-Career: Braxton and her four sisters began performing as The Braxtons in the late 1980s and were signed to Arista Records in 1989.
-Their first single, "Good Life," was released in 1990.
-Though the song was not successful, it attracted the attention of Antonio "L.A."
+In the late 1980s, Braxton and her sisters former The Braxtons and signed a deal with Arista Records in 1989.
+The group released their first single, "Good Life," in 1990.
+The song didn't find traction on the radio, however, it did get the attention of producers Antonio "L.A."
 Reid and Kenneth "Babyface" Edmonds.
-Reid and Babyface recruited Toni to record a demo of "Love Shoulda Brought You Home," a song that they had written for Anita Baker for the soundtrack of Eddie Murphy's film, Boomerang.
-Baker, who was pregnant at the time, suggested that Braxton record it.
-Her recording was later included on the soundtrack along with "Give U My Heart," a duet by Braxton and Babyface.
-Braxton was signed to Reid and Edmonds' Arista-distributed imprint, LaFace Records, and immediately began recording her solo debut album.
+The duo asked Toni to record a demo tape of the song "Love Shoulda Brought You Home," a tune they wrote for Anita Baker to sing on the soundtrack of the Eddie Murphy movie "Boomerang."
+Baker suggested that Braxton sing it instead.
+Toni's version was included on the final soundtrack along with a duet between Braxton and Edmonds'.
+L.A. and Babyface signed Braxton to their LaFace records and got right to work on her debut solo album.

 Braxton started dating rapper Birdman in May 2016.
 They announced their engagement in February 2018.
 In January 2019, the couple called off the engagement.
 However, in April 2019, both Braxton and Birdman confirmed that they were still together.